lf-/gankra.github.io/blah/text-hates-you/index.md

 ## Subpixel-AA Isn't Composable

-One nice thing about greyscale is that you can play a bit fast-and-loose with it, and it will degrade gracefully.
+One nice thing about greyscale-AA is that you can play a bit fast-and-loose with it, and it will degrade gracefully.
 For instance, if you transform a texture with text on it (scaling, rotating, or translating), it might look a bit blurry but it will look basically fine.

-If you do the same thing with subpixel, it will look terrible.
-The entire idea behind subpixel is that you are abusing how the pixels are laid out in a display.
+If you do the same thing with subpixel-AA, it will look terrible.
+The entire idea behind subpixel-AA is that you are abusing how the pixels are laid out in a display.
 If the pixels of the display don't line up with the pixels of your texture, the red and blue edges will be clearly visible!

 One might think that the "fix" for this is to just rerasterize the glyphs in their new location.
 And indeed, if the transform is static, this can work.
 But if the transform is an *animation* this will actually look *even worse*.
 This is actually a really common browser bug: if we *ever* fail to detect that an animation is happening to some text, the characters will *jiggle* as each glyph bounces around between different subpixel snappings and hints on each frame.

-As a result, browsers contain several heuristics to detect things which might be animations so that they can force-disable subpixel for that part of the page.
+As a result, browsers contain several heuristics to detect things which might be animations so that they can force-disable subpixel-AA for that part of the page (and ideally even subpixel-positioning).
 This can be pretty hard to do reliably, because arbitrarily complex JS can drive an animation without giving any clear "heads up" to the browser.

-Furthermore, if partial transparency is involved, subpixel is also problematic.
+Furthermore, if partial transparency is involved, subpixel-AA is also problematic.
 Basically, we're tweaking our R, G, and B channels to encode 3 transparency values (one for each subpixel), but the text itself also has a color, and the thing the text is on does to, so information easily gets lost.

-When using greyscale we have a dedicated alpha channel so nothing is ever lost.
-As such, browsers tend to use greyscale when transparency is involved.
+When using greyscale-AA we have a dedicated alpha channel so nothing is ever lost.
+As such, browsers tend to use greyscale-AA when transparency is involved.

 ...Except Firefox.
 Yet again, this is a weird place where someone working on Firefox got really enthusiastic and did something complicated: Component Alpha.
-It turns out you can in fact properly composite subpixel text, but it involves effectively having 3 extra channels dedicated to the transparency of your R, G, and B channels.
+It turns out you can in fact properly composite subpixel-AA text, but it involves effectively having 3 extra channels dedicated to the transparency of your R, G, and B channels.
 Unsurprisingly, this doubles the memory footprint of text that's composited in this way.

-Mercifully, subpixel has become less relevant over the years: retina displays really don't need it, and the subpixel layout on phones, prevents the trick from working (without major work).
-On newer versions of macos, subpixel-aa of text is disabled at the OS level by default.
-Firefox's new graphics backend (webrender) has abandoned Component Alpha for the sake of simplicity.
+Mercifully, subpixel-AA has become less relevant over the years:

+* Retina displays really don't need it
+* The subpixel layout on phones prevents the trick from working (without major work)
+* On newer versions of macos, subpixel-aa of text is disabled at the OS level by default
+* Chrome seems to be disabling subpixel-aa more aggressively (not sure what the exact policy is)
+* Firefox's new graphics backend (webrender) has abandoned Component Alpha for the sake of simplicity